by Natalie Finn | Sun., Sep. 8, 2019 7:00 AM

-Referring to the most recent book he had read, The Untethered Soul by Michael A. Singer, Avicii told Rolling Stone last year, "It's about consciousness.
+Referring to the most recent book he had read, The Untethered Soul by Michael A. Singer, Avicii told Rolling Stone, "It's about consciousness.
 None of us today can f--king handle our emotions—most of us are running around being reactive.
 That's why I had to stop touring, because I couldn't read my emotions the right way."

 In June, his family oversaw the posthumous release of the 12-track album Tim, with all profits going to the Tim Bergling Foundation.